NSLog0/java-image-processing-algorithm/README.md

 * https://en.wikipedia.org/wiki/Histogram

 ###Threshold.java
-The algorithm to convert image to binary color , In this file I use Otsu's method, However you must have understand about histogram first cause by threshold algorithm base on histogram
+The algorithm to convert image to binary color (Separates pixels in an image into a foreground and background) , In this file I use Otsu's method, However you must have understand about histogram first cause by threshold algorithm base on histogram
 #####understand about Threshold
 * https://en.wikipedia.org/wiki/Thresholding_(image_processing)